Okay, silly, the obvious answer to ‘Where to find a Christmas tree in New Brunswick’ is in the woods, we know!

 If you’re looking for a full Santa experience, filled with magic, displays, and even a visit from the jolly old man himself, take a visit to Jardin du Père Noël in Sainte-Marie-de-Kent!
 There is a trail filled with lights, decorations, and more, open nightly.

-Some general tips for heading to a Christmas Tree U-Pick in New Brunswick
+Tips for cutting down your own Christmas Tree at a U-Pick Farm in New Brunswick

-- Most of these tree farms are cash only, though a few will have other payment methods available.
+- Most tree farms are cash only, though a few will have other payment methods available.
 Check before you go!

 - Many u-picks are seasonal and do not offer amenities such as washrooms.